Hopp til hovedinnhold

 About the Course:

-The aim of the course is to gain intimate knowledge of the main ethical concepts we need to know in order to be able to debate the morality of using armed force, and to relate this to the quest for stable, peaceful solutions to armed conflict.
-We will be debating both the question of when to use armed force (ius ad bellum) and how to employ it (ius in bello).
-Since these questions are intimately related to questions about how war can end peacefully, and indeed how war can be avoided overall, we have decided to call the course “The Ethics of War and Peace”, even though our focus is on the use of armed force.
+The aim of the course is to gain knowledge of the main ethical concepts we need to know in order to be able to debate the morality of using armed force, and more broadly the morality of international affairs, and to relate this to the quest for stable, peaceful solutions to armed conflict as well as responsible ways of addressing technological change.

 Knowledge

-• discuss the concept of “just war”
+• Be able to discuss and explain the idea and concept of “just war”.

-• explain how the just war tradition is different from political realism on the one hand and from pacifism on the other
+• Explain how the just war tradition is different from political realism on the one hand and from pacifism on the other.

 Skills

-• refer to key literature on the ethics of war and peace
+• Refer to key literature on the ethics of war and peace.

 Competence